-What Is Cold Brew?
+What is Cold Brew?

 Contrary to what you might think, heating a cold brew doesn’t interfere with its smooth flavor.
-Cold-brew refers to how this type of coffee beverage is made, not how you drink it.
+Cold brew refers to how this type of coffee beverage is made, not how you drink it.

-What You Will Need
+What You’ll Need

 Because cold brew coffee brews for so long, the result is a very concentrated form of coffee.
 You don’t want to drink your cold brew straight out of the pitcher or oversized Mason jar.
+Gather the following items: